cantarino/imovel/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
-Yarn is also fine.
+You will need `node` and `npm` installed globally on your machine. `yarn` is also fine.

 Installation: